fboucquez/symbol-bootstrap/README.md

 -   [`dual`](presets/assemblies/assembly-dual.yml): A standard dual node that contains 1 Mongo database, 1 API node, 1 REST gateway, 1 broker, and 1 peer node.
 -   [`demo`](presets/assemblies/assembly-demo.yml): A dual node with an additional explorer and faucet for test and demonstration purposes.
 -   [`multinode`](presets/assemblies/assembly-multinode.yml): A special assembly that contains 1 API node and 2 peer-only nodes.
 This assembly is for testing, it showcases how a private network with 3 nodes runs.
+-   [`services`](presets/assemblies/assembly-services.yml): A special docker compose that includes the Explorer, Faucet and HTTPS proxy.
+This is an easy and quick way of running Symbol services when creating a new network.
+Note that the services are not HA, it's not for production environments.

 ### Custom preset: